TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Attention mechanism

-In practice, $Q$, $K$, and $U$ are each passed through a linear layer before computing attention.
-The parameters of these layers are learned so that the sequences are mapped to meaningful representations, where attention can be computed effectively.
-In \emph{multi-head} attention \cite{vaswani2017attention}, multiple linear layers are used, so attention will be computed on multiple representation subspaces in parallel.
-In the case of \emph{self-attention}, $Q$, $K$, and $U$ all refer to the same sequence.
+In practice, $Q$, $K$, and $U$ are passed through trainable linear layers before computing attention, and $\alpha$ simply computes the scaled dot product.
+In \emph{multi-head} attention, multiple linear layers are used so that attention is computed on multiple representation subspaces in parallel.
+In the case of \emph{self-attention}, $Q$, $K$, and $U$ all refer to the same sequence. \cite{vaswani2017attention}

 Attention weights may be \emph{masked}, i.e., set to $-\infty$, according to specific rules: \emph{Local} attention is only computed within local time windows of size $1 + 2 \omega$, i.e., $\alpha(q_s, k_t) = -\infty$ for all $t$ with $|t - s| > \omega$. \emph{Causal} attention does not allow attending to future sequence elements, thus $\alpha(q_s, k_t) = -\infty$ for all $t$ with $t > s$.